Audit findings follow sentencing of former GCFD 4 chief

 “We do know that, as for the truck purchase, that needed to go through the bid process.
 We did piggyback with (Royal Slope Fire) in that bid, but we need to always keep records,” district officials said in their response.

 The former chief, Kevin Whitaker, 35, pleaded guilty in Grant County Superior Court Sept.
 29 to one count of first-degree identity theft.
-He was sentenced to 30 days in jail, which was converted to 240 hours of community service, ordered to pay $70,000 in restitution, undergo an evaluation for gambling addiction and complete any recommended treatment.
+He was sentenced to 120 days in jail, 30 of which were converted to 240 hours of community service, ordered to pay $70,000 in restitution, undergo an evaluation for gambling addiction and complete any recommended treatment.
 The WSAO auditors found Whitaker had written checks totaling about $33,370 to himself from petty cash.
 They also found about $2,500 in cash advances on the district’s credit card, and about $12,900 in questionable credit card purchases, according to the report.
 Originally, he was charged with three counts of forgery and one count of first-degree theft

 District officials said they agreed with the audit findings.